Hello Walls

 "Hello Walls" is an American country music song written by Willie Nelson and first recorded by Faron Young.
-It became a massive hit in 1961, reaching number 1 country and spent 23 weeks on the chart.
-On other charts, it peaked at number 12 pop, and was Young's only top 40 pop hit in the United States.
-Young's version featured Floyd “Lightnin’” Chance on double bass.
+It was number one on Billboard's country chart for nine weeks in 1961 and spent 23 weeks on the chart.
+It peaked at number 12 on the pop chart and was Young's only top-40 pop hit in the United States.
+Young's recording featured Floyd "Lightnin’" Chance on double bass and The Wilburn Brothers on background vocals.

-“Hello Walls” introduced Nelson to a national audience.
+"Hello Walls" introduced Nelson to a national audience.
 In 1996, Nelson recorded a rock version of the song with the band The Reverend Horton Heat for the album Twisted Willie.

 Content

 The lyrics portray a man's lonely conversation with his walls, window and ceiling after having been jilted by his lover.